DrSleepy/AWS-Certified-Developer-Exam-Notes/Kinesis.md

 - Allows you to run SQL queries on the data being passed into the Stream or Firehose
 - SQL query can save the data to S3, Redshift or ElasticSearch

+**Kisesis Client Library:**

+- Used to increase number of EC2 instances when all EC2 consumers are above X utilization